pulumi/pulumi-hugo/themes/default/content/blog/slack-integration/index.md

 {{% /chooser %}}

-## Pulumi Deployment Notifictation Events
+## Pulumi Deployment Notification Events

 Pulumi Deployments is infrastructure deployments as a managed service.
 With Pulumi Deployments, you can run a Pulumi infrastructure as code action (a preview, update, destroy or refresh) inside Pulumi’s managed service.
 Pulumi provides scalability, observability and security for deployments.
 Both Slack-formatted and generic JSON webhooks in Pulumi Cloud now send notifications events on Pulumi Deployments statuses: when a deployment is queued, started, succeeds and fails.